MaiaraLopes/myFlix-Angular-client/README.md

 You can check the website hosted on GitHub Pages [here](https://maiaralopes.github.io/myFlix-Angular-client/).

-## Technologies
+## Built with

-This app was made using Angular, Angular Materials and TypeScript.
+This app was made using Angular, Angular Materials and TypeScript and it's responsive.

 ## Development server